About Autism

 The autistic spectrum or ASD is a family of conditions which can affect a number of abilities at different levels.

 Generally, autism is mainly associated with problems with communication and social interactions.
-Also, the conditions can also cover sensory overload and struggle with adapting to change.
-The moderate levels of autism are totally different from those at classic and at severe levels who cannot communicate and are very restricted.
+Also, some people with autism can experience sensory overload and struggle with adapting to change.
+The moderate levels of autism are totally different from those at classic and severe levels who cannot communicate and are very restricted.

 The invisible & moderate element of autism.